-Museum Virtual Tours
+National Museum of Natural History Virtual Tours

-This comprehensive virtual tour presentation allows visitors using a desktop computer (Windows, Mac, Linux) or a mobile device (iPhone, iPad, Android) to take virtual, self-guided, room-by-room tours of select exhibit and other areas within the natural history museum building as well as select research and collections areas at our satellite support and research stations and even past exhibits no longer on display.
+The Smithsonian National Museum of Natural History virtual tours allow visitors to take self-guided, room-by-room tours of select exhibits and areas within the museum from their desktop or mobile device.
+Visitors can also access select collections and research areas at our satellite support and research stations as well as past exhibits no longer on display.

-Please note: This tour and these presentations have been tested and should work on all common devices, browsers, and operating systems.
+Please note: This tour and these presentations have been tested and should work on all common devices, browsers, and operating systems (using a desktop computer with Windows, Mac, Linux or a mobile device such as an iPhone, iPad, or Android).
 Functionality and appearance may vary as it will adjust automatically to accommodate the most visitors.
 Please let us know what you think of the tour and how the experience can be improved.
-Send your feedback to h a s c h d at s i dot e d u.
+Send your feedback to the NMNH Web Team.